jstac/quantecon_nyu_2016/README.md

 This is the home page of a PhD level course on computational economics to be held at [NYU](http://econ.as.nyu.edu/page/home) in the spring semester of 2016.

+(Note: This document is preliminary and still under development)

 Semi-Random quote

 >   All this technology  carries risk.
 There is no faster way for a trading